dan1elhughes/vickyhughes.co.uk/content/portfolio/food-riso-prints/index.md

   - risos-mushrooms-pasta.jpg
 ---

-An editorial illustration for an article on the impact of social media on one's mental health.
+A set of foodie themed RISO prints to be sold at my pop-up stall at Kirkgate Market.

 ### Hire me to work with your brand
-Are you looking for characterful editorial illustrations?
+Are you looking for bold, fun illustrations?
 I'm currently available for freelance work - [email me](mailto:vicky@vickyhughes.co.uk) to get in touch!